A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ4: How well do DL tasks perform in supporting various SE tasks?

 Throughout our analysis regarding the evaluation of DL4SE studies, it became apparent that there is a troubling lack of consistency of analysis, even within a given application to an SE task.
 Thus, there is an opportunity to develop guidelines and supporting evaluation infrastructure for metrics and approach comparisons.
 Such work would allow for clearer and more concise evaluations of new approaches, solidifying claims made from the results of a given evaluation.
+DL models are evaluated on their ability to be generalizable, this is normally accomplished through the use of a testing set, which the model has not been trained on.
+However, these testing sets can suffer from under representing certain class of data that can be found in the real world.
+More work is needed on evaluating the quality of testing sets and determining how representative they are when being used for evaluation.
+Having the limitations of DL approaches well document will create a greater opportunity for these DL solutions to be applied in the context of industry and real software development scenarios.
 Lastly, it would be advantageous for the research community to develop a methodology that could demonstrate the \textit{need} for the complexity that DL offers when addressing a particular problem.

-\mybox{\textbf{Summary of Results for RQ$_{4b}$}:}{gray!60}{gray!20}{Our analysis illustrates that a variety of metrics have been used to evaluate DL4SE techniques, with \textit{accuracy}, \textit{precision}, \textit{recall}, and \textit{F1-measure} being the most prominent.
+\mybox{\textbf{Summary of Results for RQ$_{4b}$}:}{gray!60}{gray!20}{Our analysis illustrates that a variety of metrics have been used to evaluate DL4SE techniques, with \textit{accuracy} (\accpercent), \textit{precision} (\precpercent), \textit{recall} (\recallpercent), and \textit{F1-measure} (\fpercent) being the most prominent.
 In terms of claimed impact of our primary studies, the most claimed was \textit{increased automation or efficiency}, followed by \textit{advancing a DL architecture}, and \textit{replacing human expertise.} We also found that most studies did consider the concept of Occam's Razor and offered a comparison to a conceptually simpler learning model.}